realmocaccino/jauntyslider/README.md

 **[default: inheritance]**

 Sets the height of the slider.<br>
-If not set, it dinamically inherits its height parent.
+If not set, it dinamically inherits the height of the original list.

 ### Slideshow